 Eating at Hatfield Forest

-Our Forest Café reopened on Thursday 25 June, 9-4pm, and will initially be serving a limited range of takeaway hot and cold drinks and some light snacks - cakes, crisps, chocolate bars and pre-packaged ice creams.
-We've introduced new safety measures including closure of our seating areas, screens at our till and collection points, and way-marked routes.
+Our Forest Café is open and serving a good range of takeaway hot and cold drinks and light snacks - soup, sausage rolls and pasties, cakes, crisps, chocolate bars and ice creams.
+We've introduced new safety measures including closure of our covered seating area, screens at our till and collection points, and way-marked routes.
 We'll also only be accepting card payment.
 We look forward to welcoming you back and know that you'll support us to make this a safe experience for everyone.

 The Forest Cafe

-The cafe is fully licensed and sells a range of bottled beers, cider as well as small bottles of wine.
+The cafe is fully licensed and sells a range of bottled beers and cider, as well as small bottles of wine.

 A special cafe

 The cafe has been awarded the Soil Association "Food for Life" Bronze certificate.
 To reach this standard, the majority of food on the menu has to be freshly prepared; free from undesirable trans fats, sweeteners and additives; cooked by trained chefs; and use ingredients from sustainable and ethical sources.

 An outdoors cafe

 The cafe is ideally situated in the centre of Hatfield Forest and is surrounded by newly restored Capability Brown parkland with big exotic trees and beautiful scenic views across the lake.
 There are plenty of picnic tables, some of which are easily accessible on hard standing.
 For the time being, while we try to make your visit as safe as possible, we regret that there is no undercover eating area available in the Fishermens’ Shelter next to the Shell House.
 Please therefore bring your own picnic blankets and folding chairs if you want to relax in comfort.

 For further information, please call 01279 870579 (during opening times)